 Russian volume lashes are similar to standard volume lashes, but they’re wispier and more fanned out.
 Out of all eyelash extensions, Russian volume lashes are usually the thinnest and lightest.

 Uniform-looking lashes are a thing of the past, and textured lashes are the new trend.
 These can be achieved by mixing lashes with various curls, diameters, and lengths; you can create a custom feathery look without making the lashes look fake.

 DIY lash extensions

-If you do decide to enhance your lashes at home, you could choose from clusters, strip lashes, and individual ones.
-That said, it will not be quite as the extensions you get at a salon.
+If you decide to enhance your lashes at home, you could choose from clusters, strip lashes, and individual ones.
+That said, it will not be quite like the extensions you get at a salon.
 Most likely, these will only last for a few hours, a day tops.
 You can reuse some of these, depending on how well you take care of them.

 3. Pick out the Magic Lashes with the curved tweezers and select the desired length according to your needs.

 4. Put the Magic Lashes gently underneath your natural eyelashes each by each, from the outside to the inside of the eye.

 5. Use a spiral eyelash brush to gently brush the lashes to make them merge with your eyelashes, and voila!